Massage Therapy FAQs

 • be designated by the rules or practices at the establishment.

-A licensee cannot serve as a DEM if they:
+A massage therapist cannot serve as a DEM if they:

 • obtained a massage establishment license by fraud or misrepresentation.